soasis/text/documentation/source/config.rst

 	- Enables ignoring the fact that the string literal (``"🤷‍♀️"``) encoding cannot be determined/discovered on the given platform for the :doc:`ztd::text::literal encoding</api/encodings/literal>`.
 	- Will cause ☢️☢️Undefined Behavior☢️☢️ if a string literal or wide string literal is encoded or decoded to/from and the encoding does not match whatever pot-shot guess the system takes.
 	- Default: off
-	- Not turned on normally under any conditions.
+	- Not turned on by-default under any conditions.
 	- **Please don't use this unless you have some really, really weird setup that requires messing everything up...**

 .. _config-ZTD_TEXT_COMPILE_TIME_WIDE_ENCODING_NAME: